Sir Robert Williams, 9th Baronet: Biography

+Caernarfonshire as a Captain and was also a Major in the Anglesey Loyal Volunteers under Colonel Viscount Bulkeley.
+When the volunteers declined he followed Bulkeley and most of the other Loyal Volunteer officers in transferring to the Anglesey Local Militia in 1809.

 Williams died at Nice, France at the age of 66.

 Williams married Anne Lewis, daughter of Reverend Edward Hughes and Mary Lewis, on 11 June 1799.
 Their son Richard succeeded to the baronetcy, whilst their daughter Eliza Martha married Sir John Eardley-Wilmot, 2nd Baronet.